rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 enabled = false
 ```

-And now after a quick `cargo embed` you should see "`1000 ms passed`" being sent to your console
+And now after putting the code into `src/main.rs` and another quick `cargo embed` you should see
-every second from your MCU.
+"`1000 ms passed`" being sent to your console every second from your MCU.

 ## Blinking